ElioSaade4/F1Tenth-Autonomous-Racing/LAB3-Wall_Following/README.md

 ```
 ros2 launch f1tenth_gym_ros gym_bridge_launch.py
 ```
-In the second bash session, run the keyboard teleoperations node to be able to drive the car by pressing keyboard keys
+In the second bash session, run the keyboard teleoperations node to be able to drive the car by pressing keyboard keys (in case you need to stop the car)
 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```
-In the third bash session, run the safety node that will prevent the car from crashing
+In the third bash session, run the wall following node that will start autonomous driving
 ```
-ros2 run safety_node safety_node
+ros2 run car_controller wall_follow_node
 ```

 ## Further Development